By Jeff Dequattro, Nature Conservancy Coastal Programs Office, Alabama

 Opinions expressed on Cool Green Science and in any corresponding comments are the personal opinions of the original authors and do not necessarily reflect the views of The Nature Conservancy.

 Too many deer.
 Logging one tree to save another.
 Beavers versus old growth.
-Welcome to forest conservation in the Anthropocene.
-Beginning Monday, July 21, join us for a provocative 5-part series exploring the full complexity facing forest conservation in the eastern United States.
+Welcome to forest conservation in the 21st century.
+Join us for a provocative 5-part series exploring the full complexity facing forest conservation in the eastern United States.

 What is Cool Green Science?